-- 1. In Content Gateway Manager, go to Configure > Security > Access Control and review or specify the Domain, Global Authentication Options, and, if applicable, Transparent Proxy Authentication settings. - 2.
-If needed, on the Domains tab add the new domain (realm). - 3.
+- In Content Gateway Manager, go to Configure > Security > Access Control and review or specify the Domain, Global Authentication Options, and, if applicable, Transparent Proxy Authentication settings. - 2.
+If needed, on the Domains tab join the domain (realm). - 3.
 Go to the Configure > Security > Access Control > Authentication Realms tab.
 A list of all existing authentication realm rules is displayed at the top of the page. - 4.
 Click Edit file to open the rule editor. - 5.
-Select Integrated Windows Authentication from the Rule Type drop down list. - 6.
-Select Enable if you want the rule to be active when the rule definition process is complete (after the rule is added and the proxy is restarted, steps 12 and 14 below). - 7.
+Select Integrated Windows Authentication from the Rule Type drop down list.

+- 6. Select Enable if you want the rule to be active when the rule definition process is complete (after the rule is added and the proxy is restarted). - 7.
 Give the rule a unique Rule Name.
-A concise, descriptive name makes identification and administration of rules easier - 8.
-If the rule is to be applied to specific IP addresses, in the Source IP field, enter a comma-separated list of individual IP addresses and IP address ranges.
+A short, descriptive name makes administration of rules easier. - 8.
+If the rule is to be applied to specific IP addresses, in the Source IP field, enter a comma-separated list of individual IP addresses and/or IP address ranges.
 Do not use spaces.
 For example: